logaretm/vee-validate/docs/src/templates/markdown/api/validator.md

 ### [Adding Fields](#validator-fields)

 The validator is injected to the Vue instance as `$validator` automatically.
-However it is also a standalone class and can be used separately for programmatically validating values.
+However, it is also a standalone class and can be used separately for programmatically validating values.
 The constructor can optionally take an object to map each field name to a set of validations.

 ```js
 import { Validator } from 'vee-validate';